-Now booking for 2019/2020
+Now booking for 2024/2025

-In 1983 after "Rubber Soul" disbanded, Joe joined "The Elevators", a new wave original pop group in Manhattan which penned and recorded original dance music.
+In 1983 after "Rubber Soul" disbanded, Joe was asked to join "The Elevators", a new wave original pop group in Manhattan which penned and recorded original dance music.
 The band played The China Club, CBGB's and The Bitter End.
 One of the songs "Whatcha Gonna Do" was featured in the 1984 movie "Perfect" starring John Travolta and Jamie Leigh Curtis.

-A native Houstonian – guitarist, bassist, keyboardist & vocalist Paul Byron™ has played the Texas club circuit in numerous bands for many years, covering everything from Blues and Classic Rock to Funk and R&B. His unique vocal style and range have earned him a respectful comparison to the likes of Delbert McClinton, Wilson Pickett and Joe Cocker.
+A native Houstonian – keyboardist & vocalist Paul Byron™ has played the Texas club circuit in numerous bands for many years, covering everything from Blues and Classic Rock to Funk and R&B. His unique vocal style and range have earned him a respectful comparison to the likes of Delbert McClinton, Wilson Pickett and Joe Cocker.
 He is also very much at home behind a piano or B3 organ, providing keys and vocals for many local Blues, Rock and R&B legends.

 Paul has also been front man for two incredible Houston bands - Love It To Death - The Alice Cooper Tribute Show and CRASH (Classic Rock All Stars of Houston).
 Both of these bands have made their mark on the Houston and regional music scene in recent years.
-He has also spent a couple of recent years playing keys and providing backup vocals for the legendary touring hard rock band, AXE (Rock N Roll Party In The Streets!)
+He has also spent a couple of recent years playing keys and providing backup vocals for the legendary touring hard rock band, AXE.
+(Rock N Roll Party In The Streets!)

 In the late 70s he moved up onto the club and party circuit with his band "Crystal", a highly sought after Top 40 band touring the southeast.
-Chuck then took a 20 year hiatus from music while he earned a Master's Degree and began a career & family.
+Chuck then took a 20 year hiatus from music while he earned a Master's Degree and focused on his career & raising his family.

 In 1996 he formed the legendary North Houston band "Strange Brew" (one of Houston's Best Classic Rock Bands).
 Chuck joined "The Fab 5" in January 2000, and his style of guitar playing was a refreshing burst of energy to the band.